-Before doing the following routine, warm up with 5 to 20 minutes of easy jogging to loosen up your legs.
+Before doing the following routine, I recommend warming up with at least 5 to 20 minutes of easy jogging to loosen up your legs.
 Perform these drills in succession, with 30–60 seconds of rest between each one.
-You should be sweating and feel ready to go by the end of the routine.
+You should be sweating and have an elevated heart rate by the end of the routine.

 This routine will take you between 5–10 minutes.
-One of the main objectives of these drills and exercises is to improve coordination, so it may be necessary to walk through the drills the first few times you perform them before progressing to full speed.
-Perform this routine before races and key running workouts and at least 1–2 other times during the week before an easy run.
+One of the main objectives of these drills is to improve coordination, so it may be necessary to walk through the drills the first few times you perform them before progressing to full speed.
+Perform this routine a few times a week to realize its benefits.
 As with everything else, consistency is key!

 Why: A Skips help develop lower-leg strength while encouraging knee lift and promoting an efficient midfoot to forefoot strike.